qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 ### On-Disk Support for the Payload Index

-When managing billions of records across millions of tenants, keeping all data in RAM is inefficient, especially when only a small subset is frequently accessed.
+When managing billions of records across millions of tenants, keeping all data in RAM is inefficient.
+That is especially true when only a small subset is frequently accessed.
 As of 1.11, you can offload "cold" data to disk and cache the “hot” data in RAM.

 *This feature can help you manage a high number of different payload indexes, which is beneficial if you are working with large varied datasets.*